tberg12/murphy/README.md

 Then include this code on your classpath, compile, and you're ready to go!

+For an exmple, see the files in the example directory.
+Note, the classification it does is trivial, but it shows how you put the pieces together.
+You can build and run the example with  `build_and_run_example.sh` (assuming you have javac, java, and standard command line tools - find, echo, mkdir).

 ## Options

 The library comes with three versions of the structured predicition code: